JOHN WILLIAM JOHNSON 1889–1968

 Medals Awarded: British War and Victory

-John Johnson married Ethel Hopewell May 5 1915 in Radcliffe on Trent.
-Occupation given as asylum attendant, residence: Carrington.
+His Occupation in marriage register given as asylum attendant, residence: Carrington.
 All their children were born in Holbeach, Lincs.

 Address: 39 Sluice Road, East Elloe, Lincs.